SEALiu/sinanews_proj/README.md

- ### Intro
+ ### 1. project intro
- sinanews_proj is a scrapy project crawling the news article, comments and user's profile information.
-And it can be scheduled by celery with RabbitMQ as task queue and redis as backend storage.
+ sinanews_proj is a scrapy project crawling the news article, comments and user's profile information from `http://edu.sina.cn`.
+And it can be scheduled by celery with RabbitMQ as task queue and redis as backend storage. **This project is an open-source software under GNU GENERAL PUBLIC LICENSE, you can change and republish source code with the same license.**

- **NOTICE:** with celery 4.2.1, this project is not support windows.
+ **NOTICE:** with celery 4.2.1, this project is not support Windows OS.

- ### how to start?
+ ### 2. how to start?

 ```
 pip install -r requirements.txt